 - Katelijnestraat 4

-The canal tours in Bruges are very popular with tourists.
-Even with the awful weather during the days I was there, people were going on them, sitting under their umbrellas as the boats are open.
+The canal tours in Bruges are very popular with camera-toting tourists.
+Even with the chilly weather and scattered rain showers during the days I was there, people were going on the tours, sitting under their umbrellas as the boats gently glide through the city.

 6. Koningin Astridpark

-Also known as the “botanieken hof” by the locals or the “botanical garden”, the Koningin Astridpark is the spot where Ray goes to think about his life during the In Bruges park scene.
-Ken follows him there.
+Also known locally as the “botanieken hof” or the “botanical garden”, the Koningin Astridpark is the quiet spot where Ray goes to contemplate his life and future during the pivotal In Bruges park scene.
+Ken later follows him there and finds him sitting on a wooden bench near the small man-made pond.

-I'm surprised you don't really see it, but it was pouring when I took this photo.
-I was completely drenched, half hiding under a bunch and quickly snapped two shots hoping one of them would be usable.
+I'm surprised you don't really see it, but it was pouring rain when I took this photo.
+I was completely drenched, half hiding under a tree for cover and quickly snapped two shots hoping one of them would be usable.

 7. Huidenvettersplein

-At the end of the movie, Ray chases Harry from the Markt (the market square) to the Vismarkt (the old fish market), the Huidenvettersplein and some other spots.
+At the end of the movie, Ray frantically chases Harry through the winding alleys from the Markt (the bustling market square) to the Vismarkt (the old fish market), the Huidenvettersplein and some other spots around the city.

-The Huidenvettersplein is the spot where the tanners used to work.
-Now, it's a touristy square with restaurants.
+The Huidenvettersplein is the spot where the leather tanners used to work near the canal.
+Now, it's a lively touristy square lined with restaurants and cafes under Medieval architecture.

 8. Vismarkt

-One of the places Ray runs through in the dark while being chased.
+One of the places Ray sprints through under the cover of darkness while being chased by a vengeful Harry.

-From Wednesday to Saturday fresh fish is being sold under the colonnade at the fish market, but there are also craftspeople selling jewelry, paintings, scarves and other small items.
-The colonnade was specifically built for the fish market, that used to be held in the main market square but had to move because the people complained about the stench.
+From Wednesday to Saturday you'll find vendors selling piles of fresh fish and seafood under the stone colonnade at the fish market.
+But there are also local craftspeople and artists selling handmade jewelry, paintings, embroidered scarves and other creative items in their stalls.
+The colonnade facing the canal was specifically built for the fish market centuries ago when it had to move from the main market square after the people complained about the overpowering stench.

 9. Jerusalem Church

-There's actually no mention of the Jerusalem Church in the movie.
-The church Ken and Ray visit on their “cultural day out” is the Basilica of the Holy Blood.
-However, the crew couldn't film inside the actual Basilica and so the In Bruges church scene was shot inside the Jerusalem Church.
-The church dates back to the 15th century.
+There's no actual mention of the Jerusalem Church by name in the movie.
+The small church Ken and Ray visit on their “cultural day out” is supposed to be the Basilica of the Holy Blood.
+However, the crew couldn't film inside the crowded Basilica so the In Bruges church scene was instead shot inside the more intimate Jerusalem Church chapel.
+This church dates back to the early 15th century with its Gothic design.

 10. Jan Van Eyckplein

-The square is named after painter Jan Van Eyck, whose statue was first placed there, then moved to the Burg and then placed back there.
-When the statue was placed back, several houses on the square were restored as well.
+The square is named after the renowned painter Jan Van Eyck, whose bronze statue was first placed there, then later moved to the Burg and finally returned to its original home.
+When the statue was placed back, several classic Dutch-style houses on the square were also restored for historical accuracy.

 11. ‘t Zwart Huis